BUZZ-India's oil refiners rise on petrol price hike

 ** Shares of state-run oil refiners rise on hike in petrol prices

-** Bharat Petroleum Corp gains as much as 1.4 pct, Hindustan Petroleum Corp rises as much as 1.3 pct, Indian Oil Corp climbs as much as 0.92 pct
+** Indian Oil Corp climbs as much as 2.24 pct, Bharat Petroleum Corp gains as much as 1.95 pct, and Hindustan Petroleum Corp Ltd rises as much as 1.91 pct

-** Petrol prices in Delhi were raised to 64.21 rupees/litre from 63.47 rupees/litre, while prices in Mumbai were hiked to 69.13 rupees/litre from 68.40 rupees/litre - IOC said in a statement on Thursday bit.ly/2cbRwzK (Reuters Messaging: samanthakareen.nair.thomsonreuters.com@reuters.net)
+** Petrol prices were raised by 2.21 rupees per litre, while diesel prices were hiked by 1.79 rupees/litre - IOC said in a statement on Friday bit.ly/2hKA5Ny

 ** Shares in Indian consumer shares rise, sending Nifty FMCG index up as much as 4.2 pct to a record high